mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "This is an invasion, not a partnership."

 "Well, I suppose that's up to you," he said, turning his head toward the city.
-He held out his hand toward the timelight tower that hung above the train station square, signalling for Melna to walk in front of him, but she refused.
+He held out his hand, pointing toward the road that led to the station square, signalling for Melna to walk in front of him, but she refused.

 "I will not deliver a speech of surrender at the place of my oath-taking."